 The deployment of electronic communication networks and the procedure and conditions associated with rights to such deployment are regulated by Act No. 183/2006 Coll. on planning and the building code (Building Act), as amended (hereinafter referred to as Act No. 183/2006 Coll.), and Act No.127/2005 Coll., on Electronic Communications and on Amendment to Certain Related Acts, as amended.

-A directory of building authorities is available at the website of public administration for the Czech Republic.
+A directory of building authorities is available on the website of public administration for the Czech Republic.

 The obligations of constructors and intercourse of the communication lines of the public communication network with the surrounding environment are set out in Section 101 of the Electronic Communications Act.

 In the procedures according to the Building Act, the constructors of buildings, water infrastructures or facilities whose construction is connected to earth works are obliged to substantiate an application for a respective decision with a statement of the public communication network operator regarding existence of aboveground or underground communication lines on a building site from those undertakings ensuring public communication networks, notified by the building authority.
 The building authority shall provide for the conditions for the protection of the communication network lines in the respective decision.
 Those who will carry out the civil works are obliged to adopt the measures to prevent the communication network lines from damaging.
 This also relates to carrying out deep ploughing of agricultural fields, earth works and landscaping.

 Interference with operation of electronic communications equipment, networks and services caused by constructions or by activities relating to construction of buildings